Regular & Substantive Interaction

 Examples of this in Canvas:

-- Assignment of recorded webinars, videos, and reading materials if the course design does not require the students to review the assigned material and then interact with the instructor
+- Assignment of recorded webinars, videos, and reading materials if the course design does not require the students to review the assigned material and then interact with the instructor.

 - Contact with instructors not related to the course subject matter.

-- Adding numeric grades to the course gradebook
+- Adding numeric grades to the course gradebook without substantive feedback.

 - Sending a welcome message during the first week of class and another around mid-semester.